Is the Steam client running particularly slow? Here’s how to return it to its former glory.

 - When prompted with ”Do you want to allow this app to make changes to your device?” by Windows, click ”Yes”.

-- Steam will get to work; a command prompt screen may appear for a few seconds, rest assured this is normal.
+- Steam will get to work; a command prompt screen might appear for a couple of seconds, but rest assured this is normal.

 - We recommend closing Steam and rebooting the client at this point, but this is not imperative.